 According to TikTok's creative best practices, the platform's algorithm benefits from creative diversity within ad groups because it can match different creative styles to different user segments.

-Based on RocketShip HQ data, ad groups with 3+ distinct format types show 18% lower cost-per-trial than ad groups testing variations of a single format.
+In our experience, ad groups with 3+ distinct format types tend to show lower cost-per-trial than ad groups testing variations of a single format.
 For a broader view of how this fits into scaling, see our guide on scaling TikTok ad spend for mobile apps.

 What CTA buttons work best for fitness app trial ads on TikTok?

-Based on RocketShip HQ's A/B testing across 8 fitness clients, 'Try for Free' outperforms 'Download' by 22% on install-to-trial rate and 'Learn More' by 34%, because it sets the expectation of a free trial before the user even reaches the app store.
+In our experience working across fitness clients, 'Try for Free' consistently outperforms 'Download' and 'Learn More' on install-to-trial rate, because it sets the expectation of a free trial before the user even reaches the app store.
 This directly reduces post-install friction.

 CTA button choice is one of the most underleveraged optimization levers in fitness app campaigns.
 Most advertisers default to 'Download' or 'Install Now,' which creates a commitment framing that works against trial conversion.